Jack-Lin626/Work/wpa_supplicant_uman.md

 >
 ```

-Using scan and scan_result commands to list available APs.
+Use scan and scan_result commands to list available APs.
 ```text
 > scan
 OK